 The goal of this project is to help the client optimize the workflow and improve the design to aid in the treatment of class II malocclusions.
 The final design first does this by significantly decreasing the workflow for the client.
-The process to create a patient-specific model has been reduced from having to take a CT scan of the patient's mouth, print out a 3D model of the patient's skull, make a carved mold of an incline plane on the skull model, and then send the mold to a software engineer to make and print a 3D model to only having to adjust the four required variables of the Solidworks STL file of the final design and then 3D print.
-The original process took two to three weeks before the final product was ready to be printed whereas the improved process allows for the client to have the patient-specific final product ready to print in under an hour.
-Additionally, this process eliminates the cost of CT scans and the cost to outsource work to a software engineer, which reduces the total cost of the product from \$2,500-\$3,000 to \$300.
-In addition, the final design has been improved to be a more simplistic incline plane, which allows for only four variables needing to be changed to make it patient-specific.
+The process to create a patient specific model has been reduced from having to take a CT scan of the patient's mouth, print out a 3D model of the patient's skull, from the CT scan, make a carved mold of an incline plane, and then send the mold to a software engineer to make and print a 3D model to only having to adjust the required variables of the Solidworks STL file of the final design and then 3D print.
+The original process took over a week before the final product was ready to be printed whereas the improved process allows for the client to have the final product ready to print in under an hour.
+Additionally, this process eliminates the cost of CT scans and the cost to outsource work to a software engineer, which reduces the total cost of the product substantially.
+In addition, the final design has been improved to be a more simplistic incline plane, which allows for only four variables needing to be changed to make it patient specific.
 With the design being more simplistic, structural integrity was compromised which is why the decision was made to 3D print in titanium (Ti64).
-Throughout the MTS machine testing, the results showed that the design made out of Ti64 would be able to withstand about 975 N which is more than the max bite force of canine teeth on a large dog [9].
-This result was further confirmed through SolidWorks SimulationXpress testing (see Appendix D).
+Throughout the Solidworks SimulationXpress testing, the results showed that the design made out of Ti64 would be able to withstand maximum forces generated from a dog bite from mandibular canines and therefore can assume that the design would not fracture during clinical treatment.
 Throughout the design process, it was also important to consider morals and ethics in the design and testing process.
 Patients will be treated as if they are human, using non-toxic materials and ethical test standards.
-The procedure and product of the design do follow the standard, "ISO 13504" Dentistry requirements and related accessories used in dental implant placement and treatment along with implant and implant materials following "ISO 13504" Dentistry requirements as the material used, Ti64, is a biocompatible material and the standard procedure to implant the incline plane by the client is similar to how braces are implanted in a human's mouth [13].
+The procedure and product of the design do follow the standard, "ISO 13504" Dentistry requirements and related accessories used in dental implant placement and treatment along with implant and implant materials following "ISO 13504" Dentistry requirements as the material used, Ti64, is a biocompatible material and the standard procedure to implant the incline plane by the client is similar to how braces are implanted in a human's mouth [10].
 Also, the initial veterinary examination done by the client does follow the AAHA-AVMA canine preventive healthcare guidelines [3].
 Any sources of error from the design process would have taken place during testing.
+Solidworks SimulationXpress testing is a simulation of stress testing so the result obtained from the test performed could differ from mechanical testing of the final design.